-Notwithstanding BIBD cater to retail and corporate customer, BIBD also involve in financing or investing in marketable securities issued by financial institution, corporates and sovereign.
-Depending on the nature of the entity, the type of credit analysis will be focused and different to each sector.
-The middle office unit perform the analysis based on international best practice tools and methodology used by credit rating agencies, coupled with limits review and review of limits (counterparty and country limits) are approved by CRC and ExCom on an annual basis.
-AFRC received the credit risk related update on a quarterly basis, and ad-hoc if required.
+Notwithstanding BIBD cater to retail and corporate customer, BIBD is also involved in financing as well as investing in marketable securities issued by financial institutions, corporates and sovereigns.
+Depending on the nature of the entity, the type of credit analysis will be different and focused to each sector.
+The middle office unit performs analysis based on international best practice and tools as well as methodology used by credit rating agencies, coupled with limits review (counterparty and country limits) approved by CRC and ExCom on an annual basis.
+AFRC receives the credit risk related update on a quarterly basis, and ad-hoc if required.